IncogOwl/cse150A_Proj/README.md

 ## Conclusion

 ### Model Performance Analysis
-The Bayesian network achieved an accuracy of 79.33%, which means that approximately 4 out of 5 predictions were correct.
+The Bayesian network achieved an accuracy of 79.33%.
 However, looking deeper at the classification report reveals important nuances:

 - **High Performance on Non-Defaults (Class 0)**: 95% recall, meaning the model correctly identified 95% of non-defaulting customers.
-- **Lower Performance on Defaults (Class 1)**: Only 25% recall for defaults, indicating that the model missed 75% of actual defaults.
+- **Lower Performance on Defaults (Class 1)**: Only 25% recall for defaults.
 - **Class Imbalance Impact**: The dataset is imbalanced (77.88% non-defaults vs. 22.12% defaults), which helps explain why the model performs better at identifying non-defaults.

 ### Key Takeaways

 1. **Effective Feature Engineering**: The approach of creating aggregate features (AVG_PAYMENT_DELAY, AVG_BILL, AVG_PAYMENT, PAYMENT_RATIO) was effective in simplifying the network while maintaining good predictive power.

-2. **Insightful Probabilistic Relationships**: The project revealed important relationships between features:
+2. **Insightful Probabilistic Relationships**: It revealed important relationships between features:
    - Strong relationship between Payment Ratio and Default
    - Identified that P(No Default | AVG_PAYMENT=2) = 86.09% was among the strongest predictors
    - Found meaningful correlations between variables like AVG_BILL and PAYMENT_RATIO (-0.5518)

-3. **Model Interpretability**: A major advantage of the Bayesian network approach is that it provides interpretable probability relationships, unlike black-box models.
+3. **Model Interpretability**: A major advantage of the Bayesian network approach is that it provides interpretable probability relationships.

 ### Potential Improvements

 1. More sophisticated feature engineering
-2. Adaptive binning techniques for continuous variables
-3. Hybrid approaches combining Bayesian networks with other models
+2. Hybrid approaches combining Bayesian networks with other models
-4. More efficient inference algorithms
+3. More efficient inference algorithms
-5. Focusing on improving the recall for the minority class (defaults), which would likely provide the most value, even if it comes at a slight cost to overall accuracy
+4. Focusing on improving the recall for the minority class (defaults), which would likely provide the most value, even if it comes at a slight cost to overall accuracy

 The model provides valuable interpretability through its probability relationships, making it useful for understanding customer default risk factors in addition to making predictions.